 Anything that I share with you guys, I do my best to incorporate it into my life first.
 Before I became a life coach is that I’ve wanted to change my life upside down.
 I used to feel paralyzed to follow through on my dreams.

-There were long periods of time when I felt empty because I resigned on my dreams and goals.
+There were long periods of time when I felt empty because I resigned from my dreams and goals.
 I felt stuck in the life that I didn’t enjoy, and although I had created it, I felt like a victim.
 Anyone else? 🙂

 My life used to feel like a long nightmare that I didn’t know how to wake up from.
 I also saw people in my vicinity who were unhappy and lost too.
 Since I wasn’t ready to give up, I knew there must be another way to live.
-A way that is fulfilling and we’re happy.
+A way that is fulfilling, and we’re happy.

-After hitting rock bottom, I started facing my own demons and slowly finding the way out of the long slumber.
+After hitting rock bottom, I started facing my demons and slowly finding the way out of the long slumber.

 It hasn’t been an easy journey, but every step has been so worth it!

 Therefore, I know that you can make any change in your life, too!